UdaraJay/un.ms/README.md

 - PWA you can install on desktop and mobile
 - Markdown import/export

 > I took to building this in public because it's a passion-project, and whilst others are welcomed to fork or use this code in their own products, development decisions are centered around un.ms and some of my needs.
-However, I'm always open to productive suggestions and changes.
+However, I'm always open to productive suggestions and changes in the form of issues and pull requests.

 - Learn how client-side encryption is implemented on un.ms
 - Contribute features or suggest changes you want to see on un.ms